 Printers and copy machines are located throughout the War College for student use.
 If the machines are inoperable or are in need of supplies, please notify the Dean of Students Office so that an authorized repair technician may be called.
+WiFi printers are available in the Learning Commons and the 2nd and 3rd deck of Hewitt Hall.
 Copy machines are to be used for official business only.